 Is it as complicated as it sounds?
-Making changes to any large system that has been in place for years can be complicated, and this project involves all aspects of mental, substance use disorder and physical healthcare, but the health care and social service partners in the North Country are committed to making this happen.
+Yes, it involves all aspects of mental, substance use disorder and physical healthcare, and changing any large, diverse and complicated system is complicated, but the health care and social service partners in the North Country are committed to making this happen.

 Are there parts of this project that are being done statewide?
-Yes, there are 3 areas of focus that are being worked on statewide.
-1. Integration of behavioral health and primary care or how to be sure every person is being seen as a whole person, taking into consideration all of their health needs.
-2. Addressing the shortage of workforce capacity for all health care including mental health and substance use treatment providers.
-3. The development of a Statewide Health Information Technology (HIT) infrastructure to support the integrated care throughout the state, so that when a patient goes to another area for healthcare their health records can follow them.
+Yes, a focus on integration of behavioral health and primary care, addressing workforce capacity for all health care including mental health and substance use treatment providers, and the development of a Statewide Health Information Technology (HIT) infrastructure to support the integrated care throughout the state.

 What is HIT?

 The term "Health Information Technology" (Health IT) is a broad concept that encompasses an array of technologies to store, share, and analyze health information.
-More and more, health care providers are using Health IT or HIT to improve patient care and prevent people, especially those with complex health, mental health and substance use disorders, from falling through the cracks.
+More and more, health care providers are using Health IT or HITto improve patient care and prevent people, especially those with complex health, mental health and substance use disorders, from falling through the cracks.

-What is integrated healthcare?
-It is mental health, substance use disorder, and physical health care services coming together to treat a person as a whole, taking into consideration the relationships of each illness to each other.
+What is Integrated healthcare?
+"Integrated" is defined as combining or coordinating separate elements so as to provide a harmonious, interrelated whole; organized or structured so that units function cooperatively.
+In terms of Integrated health care, it is mental health, substance use disorder, and physical health care services coming together to treat a person as a whole, taking into consideration the relationships of each illness to each other.
 It produces the best outcomes and proves the most effective approach to caring for people with multiple healthcare needs.

 What does Behavioral Health mean?
-"The term "behavioral health" is a general term that most often refers to mental health and substance use disorder.
+"The term "behavioral health" includes the joint development of substance abuse and mental health treatment planning and coordinated case management using a multidisciplinary approach."